 The student teaching experience entails responsibilities on the part of the candidate, Cooperating Teacher and university supervisor.
-The responsibilities for each of the three parties that follow only list a few of the many expectations for the three parties in the tripartite arrangement. parties that follow only list a few of the many expectations for the three parties in the tripartite arrangement.
+The responsibilities for each of the three parties that follow only list a few of the many expectations for the parties in this tripartite arrangement.
+The list includes (but is not limited to):